juanzgc/GoogleFacialRecognition/docs/User Stories/UserStory_SignInSearchHist.md

 User stories:
 ----
-As a user, I want to log in to the App so that I can find all my search histories.
+As a user, I want to log in to the App so that I can find all my search histories, access my profile, and my uploaded pictures.